Frequently Asked Questions: Radiography

 Does the College review the criminal background checks?

 I have lived out-of state and moved recently to North Carolina.
 Can information on a criminal background check be completed for another state?

 How do I apply to the Associate Degree Radiography program?

 - Applications are required to be submitted in packet form.
-The packet should contain: Program specific application for admission to the Associate Degree Radiography program, a copy of your counselor interview summary, a copy of your CNA certification of completion.
+The packet should contain: Program specific application for admission to the Associate Degree Radiography program, a copy of your counselor interview summary, a copy of your CNA certification of completion or job shadowing form for extra points on point ranking.
 And, if you completed the on-line information session, a copy of your verification e-mail.

 - Official transcripts from high school and all colleges attended must be on file in the Admissions Office at JCC.